rackerlabs/docs-cloud-block-storage/rst/devguide/_build/html/_sources/api-operations/get-show-snapshot-details-v1-tenant-id-snapshots-snapshot-id.txt

-This operation does not accept a request body
+This operation does not accept a request body.